GOVT 3686 What Makes Us Human? An Existential Journey Amidst Crises

 “What’s true of all the evils in the world is true of plague as well.
 It helps men to rise above themselves,” wrote Albert Camus in The Plague.
-Now is our time to realize our humanity: find out what sets us apart, and brings us together, as humans, and live up to it.
+It is not just the current pandemic: climate change, warlike politics, polarization, tribalism, raging anxieties, AI advancement – these are just some of the many existential troubles and challenges we all, and our very “human nature,” now face.
+This is our time to realize our humanity: find out what sets us apart as humans, and live up to it.

 This course is open to all registrants, including undergraduates and precollege students.